Netflix/mantis/docs/docs/internals/source-jobs.md

 Mantis Source Jobs are [Mantis Jobs] that fetch data from external sources.
-There are four types of Source Jobs:
+There are two types of Source Jobs:
 1. **Mantis Publish Source Jobs** read from their sources by using the [Mantis Publish](../../developing/mre) client library.
 As such, they do not apply [MQL](../../developing/mql) on events themselves.
 Instead, they propagate the MQL queries upstream to Mantis Publish running on the external